Optimal Client Sampling in Federated Learning with Client-Level Heterogeneous Differential Privacy: System Settings and Preliminary

-\textbf{Attack Model.} To achieve client-level DP, the literature typically assumes that the adversary is either \textit{honest-but-curious} clients~\cite{boenisch2023have, kiani2025differentially, dp-fedavg, PFA} or, in a stronger setting, both the clients and the server~\cite{fedsmp, dp-fedsam, fereidooni2021safelearn, kadhe2020fastsecagg}.
-The adversary follows the prescribed FL protocol but remains curious about a target client’s private data and attempts to infer it from shared messages.
+To achieve client-level DP, the literature typically assumes that the adversary is either \textit{honest-but-curious} clients~\cite{boenisch2023have, kiani2025differentially, dp-fedavg, PFA} or, in a stronger setting, both the clients and the server~\cite{fedsmp, dp-fedsam, fereidooni2021safelearn, kadhe2020fastsecagg}.
 In this work, we consider the latter, more challenging one.
+Specifically, the adversary is assumed to follow the prescribed training protocol honestly but remains curious about the private data of a target client, attempting to infer it from the shared messages.
+In addition, certain clients may collude with the server or with one another to extract sensitive information about a specific victim client.
+Moreover, the adversary may also take the form of a passive external eavesdropper who can observe all shared messages during training but does not actively inject false messages or disrupt communication~\cite{fedsmp}.